crimp-chimp/crimp-chimp/README.md

 void aboutMe(bool hasSleep, bool isListeningToMusic)
 {
-  if (hasSleep && isListeningToMusic)  // A mix between classical guitar, metal, and contemporary jazz fusion 🎷 {
+  if (hasSleep && isListeningToMusic)
+  {
-    interestedIn = "Anything with rocketry and computer science!"
+    interestedIn = "Anything regarding rocket propulsion and fluids systems!"
-                   "When it comes to solving the math behind bipropellant rocket engines or complex C++/MATLAB problems, I'm always up for a challenge."
+                   "When it comes to delving into complex problems with rocket engine design or data analytics, I'm always up for a challenge."
-                   "I also enjoy rock climbing, playing guitar, and (endlessly) tinkering with my 3D printer in my freetime!";  // 🧗 workingOn = "Heat transfer and engine cooling models, injector design and testing, and sizing code for a new PSP LOX/RP-1 rocket.";  // 🚀 gettingSmartAt = "Purdue University!
-I'm studying Aerospace Engineering, and I'm pursuing minors in Computer Science and Mathematics.";  // 📚 }
+                   "I also enjoy rock climbing, playing guitar, and (endlessly) tinkering with my 3D printer in my freetime!";  // 🧗 workingOn = "Heat transfer and engine cooling models, injector design and testing, and sizing code for a 2,000 lbf LOX/Ethanol rocket.";  // 🚀 gettingSmartAt = "Purdue University!
+I'm a second year student in Aeronautical and Astronautical Engineering, and I'm pursuing a minor in Mathematics.";  // 📚 }
 }